COVER VERSIONS - CHART HITS ALBUMS

-When your dear old grannie used to wander down to Woolworths to buy her dear grandson/daughter a record, chances are she'd come back with one of these little gems - a feature of the UK record scene in the 70s, on which various sessions musicians would (try to) recreate the top hits of the moment.
+When your dear old grannie used to totter down to Woolworths to buy her dear grandson/daughter a record, chances are she'd come back with one of these little gems - a feature of the UK record scene in the 70s, on which various sessions musicians would (try to) recreate the top hits of the moment.
 The covers invariably featured a scantily-clad young woman, which probably (for an adolescent lad) was the best bit of the package.
 Usually pretty dreadful versions, but occasionally a few of them weren't too bad.
-Old Reg Dwight (aka Sir Elton John), before he made it big, apparently played on a few of these shockers, but not I think any of these featured here.
+Before he made it big, old Reg Dwight (aka Sir Elton John) apparently played on a few of these shockers, but not I think any of these featured here.

 I have recently been contacted by a member of the Strawbs (who shall be nameless, though identifiable by his distinctive two tone hairstyle) as follows: